‘Westworld’ Season 2: Why Is The Back Of Dolores’ Dress Wet?

 There are two occasions within the narrative seen so far in Westworld Seasons 1 and 2 that could explain Dolores’ wet dress.

-In the first episode of Season 2, it was shown that what appeared to be all of the Westworld hosts floating in a giant lake.
+In the first episode of Season 2, it was shown what appeared to be all of the Westworld hosts floating in a giant lake.
 Bernard then admits that he killed them all, without explaining how or why.
 It is possible, then, that Dolores was involved with this event but separate from it.
 Perhaps she and Bernard instigated the event and then returned to the room in which Dolores is seen speaking to Bernard at the start of Episode 6.

 The second instance of Dolores and water happens in the Season 1 finale of Westworld.
 Dr. Robert Ford (Anthony Hopkins) is showing humans the new narrative called “Journey Into Night.”
 In this scene, Teddy (James Marsden) and Dolores are seen alongside Dr. Ford and they are all at the edge of the water.
 So, it is possible the scene involving Bernard and Dolores in the wet dress could have occurred after this event in the Season 1 finale.
-Although, as viewers can see from the image of the Season 1 finale above, Dolores is not actually wearing her blue dress when near the water.
+However, as viewers can see from the image of the Season 1 finale above, Dolores is not actually wearing her blue dress when near the water.

-Redditor, AuntieKittie also points out that it has been shown in Westworld that the level where all the deactivated hosts are kept is sometimes flooded.
+Redditor AuntieKittie also points out that it has been shown in Westworld that the level where all the deactivated hosts are kept is sometimes flooded.

 “The lower level in which all the deactivated hosts were kept was flooded to about ankle-level the last time we saw it… just a thought.”